 BWI’s standing committees include:

 Contest.
 The Contest Committee organizes the annual writing contest, securing judges for reading and scoring, reviewing categories and definitions, publishing the contest brochure and announcing the results.
-The current Chair is Lindsey Johnson.
+The current Chair is Gary Reich.

 Product Awards.
 The Product Awards Committee coordinates efforts with manufacturer organizations which sponsor awards programs.
 The committee selects judges with appropriate expertise to be on review panels and manages on-site award efforts.
-The current Chair is Zuzana Prochazka.
+The current Co-Chairs are Zuzana Prochazka and Alan Wendt

 Speakers.
 The Speakers Committee determines topics, secures speakers and organizes the presentations for “Newsmaker” events in Fort Lauderdale and Miami.
 The current Chair is Michael Sciulla.